 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation Project.
+The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.

-- Tunnel 4 Historic South Portal reconstruction completed with fabrication of archstone blocks and relocate the blocks from Pier 50 to Visitacion Avenue. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the weekend closures schedule for Tunnel OCS work.
+- Assembled the drop tubes and brackets. - Continued review of and prepared responses for submittals and RFIs. - Met with ProVen to discuss the weekend closures schedule for Tunnel OCS work.

-- Continue procuring and fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Prepare and plan for OCS Option Scope, scheduled to begin in December 2019 with the installation of the Drop Tubes at Tunnel 1.
+- Continue procuring and fabrication of OCS termination structures from steel shop drawings based on as-built survey of foundations and shop drawing approval. - Review and respond to submittals, RFIs, and SSWPs as needed. - Start the installation of the drop tubes at all tunnels. - Prepare and plan for the six consecutive weekend shutdowns for installation of the OCS in the tunnels.